TITLE

 A. The licensee may not permit an individual to act as a

-least monthly and other personnel dosimeters replaced at least quarterly.
-After
+and other personnel dosimeters evaluated at least quarterly.

 B. The licensee shall provide bioassay services to